 Fijian kava works like magic for stress and anxiety.
-It has a natural potential to be a potential stress relieving and anxiolytic agent.
-It has the mild sedating effect that makes the relaxation even more useful.
+It has a natural potential to be a potential stress-relieving and anxiolytic agent.
+It has a mild sedating effect that makes the relaxation even more useful.
 These effects are for both mind and body.
 You would probably love to try Fijian kava on alternative weekends to get rid of the whole week’s fatigue.

 Tudei kava, also known as Isa is also from Vanuatu.
 It is one historically famous strain, which is wild by nature.
 It is renowned for the controversies more than its actual benefits.
 It is believed that Tudei kava has high amounts of Flavokawain B, which may degrade the enzyme glutathione, an enzyme that protects the liver.

 Mahakea kava strain belongs to Hawaii, which is separate from the rest of kava rich regions.
 It adds up the quality and quantity of kavalactones, which becomes a little different from the other strains.

 It is the sweetest strain of kava, which is ideal for those that don’t admire the bitterness of kava.
 Using Mahakea is advantageous for its excellent taste, which makes the kava experience worth it.

 Mahakea is another kava strain, which contributes to physical relaxation and extreme analgesia.
 It is suitable for everyday use and particularly for mild medical issues.
 You can try Mahakea kava strain for sore muscles, headache, backache, stress, and fatigue.